Skip to content

 Beirut ghost theme — documentation Ghost CMS Theme GitHub Actions

-The Deploy Ghost Theme action is software by Ghost and works with any Ghost install, whether you self-host Ghost or use Ghost Pro.
+The Deploy Ghost Theme Action is maintained by Ghost and works with any Ghost install, whether you self-host Ghost or use Ghost Pro.

 Code Injection

-Another choice for customization is to use the Ghost Code Injection settings in Ghost admin.
+Another choice for customization is to use the Code Injection settings in Ghost admin.

-For a CSS example, you can use the following code in the Site Header section to change the logo color and font size.
+For a CSS example, you can use the following code in the Ghost admin Code Injection Site Header to change the logo color and font size.

 <style>